-Five courses, two from "Required" and three from "Options"
+Five courses, two from "Required" and three from "Options" Two of the five courses must be at the 300 or above level.

 Required: The required courses will introduce students to Holocaust and Comparative Genocide Studies.

 HGS 200/Genocide and Human Rights